beluej123/OrbMechanics_Curtis/README.md

 ## Overview

-The **Space Sciences and Astrodynamics** repository provides a robust toolkit for modeling, simulating, and analyzing space-based systems.
-It supports a wide range of functionalities including:
+This repository provides a toolkit for modeling, simulating, and analyzing space-based systems; including:

 - Conversion between orbital elements and Cartesian state vectors.
 - Simulation of spacecraft trajectories under gravitational and non-gravitational forces.